Finder slow? Here are 4 ways to fix it

 - Press Remove.

-The described method doesn’t affect your user data and only resets Finder’s settings to their default state.
+The described method only resets Finder’s settings to their default state; it doesn’t affect your user data.
 This should fix potential issues related to slowness.